lhartley870/taking-care-of-quizness/TESTING.md

 ### Friends and Family

 Friends and family were sent a link to the site to highlight any user experience or appearance issues.
 The following devices and browsers were tested without any issues being flagged:
-* iPhone XS - Safari browser
 * iPhone 12 - Safari browser
 * Moto G9 Plus - Chrome browser
-* Amazon Fire HD 10 - Chrome browser
+* Samsung S10 - Chrome browser
+* Samsung A21 - Samsung Internet browser
+* iPad Pro 2020 - Safari browser
-* Windows 10 LG 24UD58 24 inch 4K UHD monitor - Microsoft Edge browser
+* Dell XPS 15 9560 laptop with a 4K Acer Monitor  - Microsoft Edge (Chromium) browser
-* Samsung A21 - Chrome browser

 ### Contrast Checker